smtcoq/smtcoq/doc/artifact.md

 Using SMTCoq as a `correct-by-construction checker` means that it is possible to start with a problem in SMT-LIB standard, call an external solver (CVC4 or veriT) on it, get the unsatisfiability proof and certify the it using the certified Coq checkers.

-To test that, in a terminal go to `tests` directory by typing `cd Desktop/smtcoq/src/lfsc/tests`.
+To test that, in a terminal go to `tests` directory (from home) by typing `cd Desktop/smtcoq/src/lfsc/tests`.
 Run the shell script `cvc4tocoq` providing an input file (i.e., `inp_file.smt2` extended) by typing `./cvc4tocoq inp_file.smt2`.
 This will call `CVC4`, get the proof in `LFSC` format, type check and convert it (using a converter written in OCaml) into SMTCoq format (which is very close to the proof format of `veriT`) and calls the Coq checker.
 If the checker returns `true` that means that Coq indeed agreed that the proof of the input problem is correct.
 If it returns `false`, that means either the proof is incorrect or the OCaml converter is mistaken/incomplete.

-To see a working example, you can run `./cvc4tocoq X.smt2` where `X` being any input file under `tests` directory (`Desktop/smtcoq/src/lfsc/tests`).
+To see a working example, you can run `./cvc4tocoq X.smt2` where `X` being any input file under `tests` directory (`/home/Desktop/smtcoq/src/lfsc/tests`).
 Feel free to generate your own problem files but please recall that the input problems should be from the supported theories: `QF_A`, `QF_BV`, `QF_LIA`, `QF_EUF`, `QF_IDL` and their combinations.